mattyoung101/tamara/README.md

 mcy-nightly`.
 You will also need the nightly version of Yosys, which you can install using `yay -S yosys-nightly`.

 Once you've installed these tools, you will also need an SMT solver backend.
-I recommend installing z3, yices, Bitwuzla and Boolector.
-You can install them using `yay -S z3 bitwuzla-git boolector yices`.
-Note that there is currently an [upstream issue](https://github.com/YosysHQ/oss-cad-suite-build/issues/87) (of which I have made a [pull request](https://github.com/YosysHQ/yosys/pull/4589) to partially fix) that currently prevents Bitwuzla from working with Yosys, so you'll have to rely on z3, boolector or yices.
+I recommend installing yices, Bitwuzla and Boolector.
+You can install them using `yay -S bitwuzla-git boolector yices`.
+Note that there is currently an [upstream issue](https://github.com/YosysHQ/oss-cad-suite-build/issues/87) (of which I have made a [pull request](https://github.com/YosysHQ/yosys/pull/4589) to partially fix) that currently prevents Bitwuzla from working with Yosys, and there are notable performance issues.
+Your best bet at the moment is probably Yices.

 Once this is complete, in the `build` directory, use `eqy -f ../tests/formal/equivalence/<test>.eqy` for equivalence checking.